DogFingerStudios/NoEscape-Docs/Home-Backstory.md

 ## 0. Backstory - World Overview

-### 1. COSMIC STATE
+### A. COSMIC STATE

-- ~250 years (or ~10 generations) ago, a massive celestial object entered the solar system.
+* \~400 Earth years (\~146,100 days) ago, a massive celestial object entered the solar system—an event known as **The Drift**.
-- The planet’s orbit was destabilized into a tightening elliptical path.
+* The planet **Yanorra** was thrown into a tightening elliptical orbit.
-- Summers are shorter and hotter; winters longer and colder.
-Seasonal lenghts are unpredictable.
+* Summers have become shorter and hotter; winters longer and colder.
+Seasonal lengths are now unpredictable.
-- Astronomers are uncertain: the planet may fall into its star or be ejected into space.
+* Astronomers are uncertain: the planet may fall into its star or be ejected from its system.
-- This event stunted global development and initiated long-term societal depression.
+* The Drift stunted global development and triggered long-term societal depression.
-- Most people believe extinction is inevitable.
+* Most people believe extinction is inevitable.

+### B. PLANETARY CONTEXT

+#### Planet Name: **Yanorra**

+* Terrestrial, Earth-sized
+* Rotational cycle ≈ 1 Earth day

+#### Moons

+* **Serya** – Larger moon, stable, linked to timekeeping and tradition.
+* **Mirelda** – Smaller, erratic moon associated with misfortune and tidal chaos.

+Their competing gravitation has made sea travel difficult—an issue amplified by The Drift.

-### 2. TECHNOLOGY
+### C. TECHNOLOGY

 #### Communication
 - No cell towers or internet infrastructure ever developed.